CMS modified NCD 177 governing Medicare MRI coverage, effective March 7, 2026. Here's what billing teams need to know.

 Effective Date March 7, 2026

-Specialties Affected Radiology, Neurology, Orthopedics, Cardiology, Oncology, Vascular Surgery
+Specialties Affected Radiology, Neurology, Orthopedics, Cardiology, Oncology, Vascular Surgery, Outpatient Hospital

-Key Action Review MRI and MRA documentation protocols against updated NCD 177 criteria before March 7, 2026
+Key Action Review your MAC's LCD for MRI/MRA billing guidelines and audit open claims against the updated NCD 177 criteria before submitting

 CMS MRI Coverage Criteria and Medical Necessity Requirements 2026